 - Avoid Standing Still For Long Periods: This may lead to pooling of blood and resultant swelling in the lower limbs.

-Performing exercises based on the phases of pregnancy can help the mother prepare well for an easy and normal delivery without causing any harm to the mother and the child.
+Performing exercises based on the phases of pregnancy can help the mother prepare for an easy and normal delivery, without causing any harm to herself and the child.